shaungibson1987/DataExtractQC/USER_GUIDE.md

 ## Tips
 - If you see an error, check the error_log.txt file in your data folder for details.
 - You can use the same include.txt file for different surveys, just update the column names as needed.
+Each column name should be on its own line (no semicolons).
 - The program will never overwrite your original include.txt file.

 ## Need help?